-Figure 2.4, from the US Census's OnTheMap, also shows the inflow and outflow of Prince George's County workers, using Census data from 2019.
-Figure , also from the US Census OnTheMap, further explains the commuting patterns of Prince George's County.
+Table 2.7, from the Prince George's County State of the Workforce Report, also shows the inflow and outflow of Prince George's County workers, using more dated Census data, as well as how many residents are available within 15 miles, 30 miles, and 45 miles of Prince George's County.
+Table 2.8, also from the Prince George's County State of the Workforce Report, further explains the commuting patterns of Prince George's County.

-Figure 2.4: Inflow-outflow of Prince George's County workers, 2019.
+Table 2.7 Inflow-outflow of Prince George's County workers